VinnyQ/SteamVR_Unity_Toolkit/README.md

   know whether to action the new destination.
 This allows controller beams to be enabled on a controller but never trigger a teleport (if this option is unchecked).
+  * **Controller:** The controller that will be used to toggle the pointer.
+If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
   * **Pointer Hit Color:** The colour of the beam when it is colliding with a valid target.
 It can be set to a different colour for each controller.